EU chief unveils her new team with women in top roles in right-leaning Commission

 BRUSSELS (AP) — European Union chief Ursula von der Leyen put women in many of the top roles on her new team for her next five-year tenure at the head of the bloc on Tuesday, despite the reluctance of many EU member states to give in to her demand for gender parity.

-Von der Leyen put six women among the eight top positions in her team.
-Her position as EU chief and Kaja Kallas as foreign policy chief were already agreed on by government leaders.
+Von der Leyen put only two men in her top echelon with four women as vice presidents, including Kaja Kallas as foreign policy chief.
+Kallas was already agreed on by government leaders.

-Von der Leyen on Tuesday added Spanish Socialist Teresa Ribero to lead the green transition, along with Ribero also becoming the anti-trust czar.
-Three other women were also named as Commission vice presidents.
+Von der Leyen on Tuesday added Spanish Socialist Teresa Ribera to lead the green transition, along with Ribera also becoming the competition czar.
+Finland's Henna Virkkunen was her pick for rule of law and digital leader, and Roxana Minzatu of Romania for social affairs leader.

 The appointment as executive vice president of Raffaele Fitto of Italian Prime Minister Giorgia Meloni's hard right Brothers of Italy party is bound to cause controversy during the parliamentary confirmation hearing in the coming weeks.